djeada/Statistics-Notes/notes/basic_concepts/introduction_to_statistics.md

     Education Level: Categorical variable representing the educational attainment of individuals.
     Marital Status: Categorical variable representing the marital status of individuals.

+## Explanatory vs Response

+    Explanatory Variable (Independent Variable):
+        The explanatory variable is the one that is intentionally manipulated or selected in a study to examine its effect on another variable.
+        It is often denoted as "X" in statistical equations.
+        Researchers believe that changes in the explanatory variable may lead to changes in the response variable.
+        In experimental research, the researcher controls and manipulates the explanatory variable to observe its impact on the response variable.
+        In observational studies, the explanatory variable is observed naturally, and the goal is to understand how it might influence the response variable.
+        For example, in a study examining the effect of different study durations (explanatory variable) on exam scores (response variable), study duration is the explanatory variable that researchers manipulate or observe.

+    Response Variable (Dependent Variable):
+        The response variable is the outcome or the variable of interest that is affected by changes in the explanatory variable.
+        It is often denoted as "Y" in statistical equations.
+        The response variable is measured or observed to understand how it changes in response to variations in the explanatory variable.
+        It represents the outcome or result that researchers are trying to explain or predict.
+        In the example mentioned earlier, exam scores are the response variable because they are expected to change based on the different study durations (explanatory variable).

+## Observational studies and experiments

+Observational studies and experiments are two common research methods used in various fields such as social sciences, medicine, and natural sciences.
+They differ in their approach to data collection, control over variables, and the ability to establish causation.
+Here's a comparison of observational studies and experiments:

+Observational Studies:

+    Purpose:
+        Observational studies aim to observe and gather data on naturally occurring events, situations, or phenomena.
+        Researchers do not manipulate variables; they merely observe and analyze what is happening.

+    Control:
+        Researchers have limited control over the variables being studied.
+They can only observe and record existing conditions.
+        Confounding variables (uncontrolled variables that might affect the outcome) can be a concern in observational studies.

+    Causation:
+        Observational studies can identify associations or correlations between variables, but they cannot establish causation.
+Correlation does not imply causation.

+    Examples:
+        Cross-sectional studies, cohort studies, case-control studies, and surveys are common types of observational studies.
+        Examples include studying the relationship between smoking and lung cancer by observing individuals' behaviors over time or analyzing survey data.

+    Ethics:
+        Observational studies are often less intrusive and may not require informed consent for data collection if they involve public observations or existing data.

+Experiments:

+    Purpose:
+        Experiments are designed to investigate cause-and-effect relationships by manipulating one or more variables and observing the resulting changes.
+        Researchers actively intervene and control the conditions.

+    Control:
+        Researchers have a high level of control over variables.
+They manipulate the independent variable(s) while keeping other variables constant (holding them as constants or using control groups).
+        Confounding variables are minimized through experimental control.

+    Causation:
+        Experiments can establish causation because researchers manipulate the independent variable(s) and directly observe the impact on the dependent variable(s).

+    Examples:
+        Clinical trials, laboratory experiments, and field experiments are common types of experiments.
+        Examples include testing a new drug's efficacy in a clinical trial, studying the effects of temperature on plant growth in a controlled environment, or investigating the impact of a teaching method on student performance in an educational experiment.

+    Ethics:
+        Experiments often require informed consent, and ethical considerations are crucial, especially when human or animal subjects are involved.